10 Habits of Highly Effective Unit Designers

 There are a series of steps to designing or redesigning an effective unit and some ‘habits’ to being an effective unit designer.
-We’ve provided guidance on each step that you can explore through the links but first look over the graphics “10 habits to a highly effective unit designer” and see which you identify with and those that perhaps you could develop more of.
+We’ve provided guidance on each step that you can explore through the links, but first look over the graphic 'The 10 Habits to a Highly Effective Unit Designers' and see which you identify with and those that perhaps you could develop more of.

 Listen to Dr Peter Cook discuss a unit design case study and his approach to Unit Design:

 - Review existing unit details (UCMS) to establish unit design and philosophy